-We explore the stories behind "Productive Analytics" apps.
+We explore the stories behind "Productive Analytics" apps in season one.

 Productive Analytics = data + decisions connected in the same product by design